alicegodden/polarbear/README.md

 # /Python scripts:
 bearphenogram.py # Plotting a basic phenogram of a list of significantly differentially expressed TEs from Telescope outputs, genome ASM1731132v1

+bear_phenogram_TEs_and_genes_overlapping.py # Plotting genes and TEs in a chromosomal plot

+bear_phenogram_genes_twolists.py # Plotting two input sets of gene loci in a chromsomal plot

 chrom_end_bear.txt # Chromosome/scaffold legnths text file, genome ASM1731132v1

+TE_matcher_genes.py # Matching overlapping TEs and genes by loci

+bearTEA.py # Used for finding loci of significantly differentially expressed TEs with a list of TEs as input

 bear_te_class.py # Plotting bar charts of TEs